APAN 2018 PROGRAMMING

 The 2018 APAN Summit team is hard at work creating the program for this year’s event.
 We will update regularly as we confirm our speakers and facilitators.

-We are pleased to announce that Justin Langlois will be our Keynote Speaker.
+Justin Langlois is our Keynote Speaker.

 Justin Langlois is an artist, educator, and organizer.
 His practice explores collaborative structures, critical pedagogy, and custodial frameworks as tools for gathering, learning, and making.
 He is the co-founder and research director of Broken City Lab, the founder of The School for Eventual Vacancy and curator of The Neighbourhood Time Exchange.
 He is currently an Associate Professor and Assistant Dean of Integrated Learning in the Faculty of Culture + Community at Emily Carr University of Art and Design, and the Lead Artist on Locals Only with AKA Artist-Run in Saskatoon, supported through the Canada Council’s New Chapter initiative.
 He lives and works in Vancouver, Canada.